robflaherty/scroll-depth/readme.md

 ```

 ## Google Tag Manager
-Here's the dataLayer variable information you'll need to integrate with GTM:
+If you want to integrate with GTM, here are the dataLayer variable names:

 * Scroll Distance Event Name = ScrollDistance
 * Scroll Timing Event Name = ScrollTiming